By the end of this section, you will be able to:

 This quantity is the average energy required to remove an individual nucleon from a nucleus—analogous to the ionization energy of an electron in an atom.
 If the BEN is relatively large, the nucleus is relatively stable.
 BEN values are estimated from nuclear scattering experiments.

-A graph of binding energy per nucleon versus atomic number A is given in Figure 10.7.
+A graph of binding energy per nucleon versus mass number A is given in Figure 10.7.
 This graph is considered by many physicists to be one of the most important graphs in physics.
 Two notes are in order.
 First, typical BEN values range from 6–10 MeV, with an average value of about 8 MeV.
 In other words, it takes several million electron volts to pry a nucleon from a typical nucleus, as compared to just 13.6 eV to ionize an electron in the ground state of hydrogen.
 This is why nuclear force is referred to as the “strong” nuclear force.

 Second, the graph rises at low A, peaks very near iron and then tapers off at high A. The peak value suggests that the iron nucleus is the most stable nucleus in nature (it is also why nuclear fusion in the cores of stars ends with Fe).
 The reason the graph rises and tapers off has to do with competing forces in the nucleus.
 At low values of A, attractive nuclear forces between nucleons dominate over repulsive electrostatic forces between protons.
 But at high values of A, repulsive electrostatic forces between forces begin to dominate, and these forces tend to break apart the nucleus rather than hold it together.